 During the practice I try to keep my attention on my breath, and allow its rhythm to govern the movements.
 Through softening the mind, I can work through any discomfort without getting overwhelmed and wanting to quit!
 I've also found it's trained me to become comfortable with uncomfortableness in many areas of my life.

-Then I sit in silence and allow the openness within my body to expand.
+Then I sit in silence and allow the sense openness within my body and heart to expand.
 Dive into the unknown and be swept away by the exquisite beauty of stillness.

-I often go for a swift beach walk, then swim in the ocean!
+I live by the beach, so I'll then go for a run along the shoreline, then a swim in the ocean.
 Through summer, through winter, rain, hail or shine, I rarely sacrifice a morning splash in the cold sea.
 It awakens every cell and shakes off any negativity.
 It's one of the most therapeutic things you could do for yourself and I'd recommend to anyone at any time of the day if your starting to feel a little sluggish and want to re-ignite your clarity!

 From this space, I'm buzzing like I've had 3 coffee's (Without the shakes or comedown).
 And I write.
 It can sustain me for hours of focused, inspired, productive writing.
 The channels of creativity are wide open and stories flow out with little resistance.
 Of course there are still blank days...
 Well actually I just wrote that to avoid sounding arrogant.
 Honestly, if I start my days like this; it's become very rare to have nothing to write, for it's like I'm plugged into a wider pool of ideas now.
 The river has broken through to the ocean so to speak.

 Higher clarity throughout the day, and sky rocketing levels of efficiency and energy that last into the night!

 After cultivating the ability to sit in silence for a block of time in the morning, the practice expanded.
 I got curious;